edindzabija/command-api/README.md

-# command-api WIP
+# command-api

-collection of terminal commands
+Collection of terminal commands

-The goal of this project is learning .net and creating a small api...
+The goal of this project is learning .net core and building an API.